AhmadEleiwa/LegendOfVirelia/README.md

-I'll update the documentation with more detailed technical information based on the code you've provided.
-Here's the enhanced version:

 # LegendOfVirelia - Voxel Game Engine

 A Java-based voxel game engine built with OpenGL, featuring client-server architecture, chunk-based world rendering, advanced lighting system, and extensible command-based networking.